samiam713/KeepFit/README.md

 Additional Notes:

-The "SportsApp" folder (uploaded on Blackboard only) includes files for the backend, which should not be needed to run the KeepFit application.
+The "SportsApp" folder (uploaded on Blackboard only) includes files for the backend, which will not be needed to run the KeepFit application.
 The files are simply provided in case you want to see the work we have completed for that portion.

 If you have questions, please email any members of the team.